saezlab/transcriptutorial/scripts/05_network_reconstruction_with_CARNIVAL.md

 “initial” nodes (option 2), and as *weightObj* the PROGENy scores assigned to the most representative genes of the calculated pathways,

-Please, check the FAQ file to get some more insights.
+Please, check the [CARNIVAL](https://saezlab.github.io/CARNIVAL/) page to get some more insight.

 ``` r
 # get initial nodes